Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 </image>

-• flags: Specifies the live ISO technology and dracut module to use, can be set to overlay or to dmsquash.
+• flags: Specifies the dracut module to use.

-• hybridpersistent: Accepts true or false, if set to true then the resulting image will be created with a COW file to keep data persistent over a reboot
+• hybridpersistent: Accepts true or false, if set to true, the resulting image is created with a COW file to keep data persistent over a reboot.

 • hybridpersistent_filesystem: The filesystem used for the COW file.
-Possible values are ext4 or xfs, with ext4 being the default.
+Valid values are ext4 or xfs, with ext4 being the default.

 $ sudo kiwi-ng system build \